DaneVinson/scarredworld/TS4/Contracts/03 - Pleasant Valley/readmen.md

 # Contract 3 - Pleasant Valley (Success)

 ## Objective and Intelligence
-Two nights before TS4 was briefed on the the Ranger Farstep completed a contract for Maqamir.
+Two nights before TS4 was briefed the Ranger Farstep completed a contract for Maqamir.
 During his debrief he reported seeing manicured rows of grapes just past the well hidden entrance to a valley.
 He was in haste and did not investigate further.

 Farstep understood the potential of his discovery and marked the location with an enchanted iron coin magically joined to a twin which he sold to Maqamir.
 He placed this coin exactly 1000 yards due West of the valley opening.
 Its twin indicated this to be precisely 192 miles Northeast.